 In addition to all other Policies, the following conditions apply to all Portals:

-The Portal, the VO to which the Portal is associated, the Portal manager are all individually and collectively responsible and accountable for all interactions with the Grid, unless a credential of a Strongly Identified Web User is used to interact with the Grid.
+The Portal, the VO to which the Portal is associated, the Portal manager are all individually and collectively responsible and accountable for all interactions with the e-Infrastructure, unless a credential of a Strongly Identified Web User is used to interact with the e-Infrastructure.

 The Portal must be capable of limiting the job submission rate.

-The Portal must keep audit logs for all interactions with the Grid as defined in the Traceability and Logging Policy (https://documents.egi.eu/document/81).
+The Portal must keep audit logs for all interactions with the e-Infrastructure as defined in the Traceability and Logging Policy [R5].

-The Portal manager and operators must assist in security incident investigations by the Grid and by any Resource Provider who can justifiably claim to provide or to have provided resources to the Portal.
+The Portal manager and operators must assist in security incident investigations by the e-Infrastructure and by any Resource Provider who can justifiably claim to provide or to have provided resources to the Portal.

 Where relevant, private keys associated with (proxy) certificates must not be transferred across a network, not even in encrypted form.
 Other re-useable password or private key data should not be transferred across a network, but if transferred must be encrypted when sent across a network.

-The Portal must not persistently store passwords or private keys for its end-users that can be used to authenticate to the Grid past 1 million seconds.
-This is aligned with the definition of "short-lived" authentication credentials used on the Grids.
+The Portal must not persistently store passwords or private keys for its end-users that can be used to authenticate to the e-Infrastructure past 1 million seconds.
+This is aligned with the definition of "short-lived" authentication credentials used on the e-Infrastructure.

-When a Portal Credential is used to store data on the Grid as a result of an action by a User, it may only be stored in locations that have been specifically agreed between the Portal and designated Resource Providers and only for as long as the User is associated with the portal.
+When a Portal Credential is used to store data on the e-Infrastructure as a result of an action by a User, it may only be stored in locations that have been specifically agreed between the Portal and designated Resource Providers and only for as long as the User is associated with the portal.
 Transient data may be stored in designated scratch areas on the computational resources provided to the running jobs.
-When a Grid User Credential is used, data may be stored in all Grid locations where the Grid User has permission to store such data.
+When an e-Infrastructure User Credential is used, data may be stored in all the e-Infrastructure locations where the e-Infrastructure User has permission to store such data.

 Specific Conditions